3dvconf/3dvconf.github.io/2022/policies.md

 ---

-**Review Process:** By submitting a paper to 3DV, the authors agree to the review process and understand that papers are processed by the Toronto system to match each manuscript to the best possible area chairs and reviewers.
+**Review Process:** By submitting a paper to 3DV, the authors agree to the review process and understand that papers are processed by the Toronto Paper Matching System to match each manuscript to the best possible area chairs and reviewers.
 <br><br>

 **Confidentiality:** The review process of 3DV is confidential.
 Reviewers are volunteers, not part of the 3DV organization, and their efforts are greatly appreciated.
 The practice of keeping all information confidential during the review is part of the standard communication to all reviewers.
 Misuse of confidential information is a severe professional failure and appropriate measures will be taken when brought to the attention of the 3DV organizers.
 It should be noted, however, that the organization of 3DV is not and cannot be held responsible for the consequences when reviewers break confidentiality.